What is Expressive Language in Childhood?

 “A child with these challenges may limit conversation with others or cry easily when constantly misunderstood.
 Some children may use a sibling to communicate their ideas.
 It might appear that a child doesn’t care about something, but in reality, they are just intimidated by the language required to participate.”

-Expressive Language Disorder: The most common cause for expressive language issues is a language delay or a language disorder.
+The most common cause for expressive language issues is a language delay or a language disorder.
 Expressive Language Disorder is somewhat common in childhood and is amenable to treatment.
-It is characterized by a limited or decreased vocabulary for the person’s age, difficulty using pronouns appropriately, and trouble with verb forms, plurals, and the rules or content of language.
+It is characterized by a limited or decreased vocabulary for the person’s age, difficulty using pronouns, and trouble with verb forms, plurals, and the rules of language.

 - Limited vocabulary: they may know fewer vocabulary words to express their thoughts or feelings